 HVAC System Maintenance

 HVAC maintenance is the process of regularly inspecting (and cleaning) your heating and cooling units and ventilation system.
-Preventative maintenance keeps your system up and running and ensures it’s running at peak energy efficiency.
+Preventive maintenance keeps your system up and running and ensures it’s running at peak energy efficiency.
 Additionally, it can improve your home’s air quality.

 HVAC contractors inspect for leakage, check refrigerant, test thermostats, and change filters during routine maintenance.
 Your contractor may also clean your systems and ductwork or repair and replace some components.